keljoulali/data-eng-project/README.md

 ---
-Where the data come from? and type of the data sources?
+Where the data come from?
 ---
 Data model
 ---